RyanLafferty/wave-soft-eng-challenge/README.md

 Please use whatever programming language and framework you feel the most comfortable with.

-Feel free to email [dev.careers@waveapps.com](dev.careers@waveapps.com) if you have any questions.
+Feel free to email [xxx](xxx) if you have any questions.

 ## Project Description

-Imagine that this is the early days of Wave's history, and that we are prototyping a new payroll system with an early partner.
+Imagine that this is the early days of xxx history, and that we are prototyping a new payroll system with an early partner.
 Our partner is going to use our web app to determine how much each employee should be paid in each _pay period_, so it is critical that we get our numbers right.